Topics of interest

 Case 2: Newsletter article

-- Newsletter sent to recipients of licensee’s marketing database describing the experience of the ‘happy buyers and seller of 1 Joe Bloggs Road, Auckland’.
+- Newsletter sent to recipients of licensee’s marketing database describing the experience of the ‘happy buyers and vendor of 1 Joe Bloggs Road, Auckland’.
 The newsletter described the auction and its attendees, then went on to note that the property sold for 80% above the CV.

 - The complainants had their existing property on the market at the same time.
 The licensee had disclosed to prospective buyers that they had recently purchased another home and how much they had paid for it.